flarehotspot/sdk-utils/sdk/mkdocs/docs/api/http-router-api.md

 ## Middlewares

 A middleware is a function of type `func(next http.Handler) http.Handler`.
 It is used to perform operations on the request before it reaches the handler function.
 Middlewares are functions that accept a http handler function and returns another http handler function.

+### Declaring a Middleware
 Below is an example of a middleware:

 ```go
 middleware := func (next http.Handler) http.Handler {